Areas of Support

 The College strives to make the pursuit of excellence accessible for all Morningside students.
-Awards include: Top-up scholarships to cover the cost of residence and/or communal dining; achievement, service, and spirit awards; research and internship grants; and bursaries for students with financial difficulties.
+Awards include: admission scholarships to cover the cost of residence and/or communal dining; achievement, service, and spirit awards; and bursaries for students with financial difficulties.

 Service Learning Projects

 As the Founding Master says in the College video, “We go out to serve”.
 Every Morningsider will complete at least one major service project before he or she graduates.
 Many students serve right here in Hong Kong; others travel to China, Nepal, or elsewhere to serve and learn.